All Articles/

 Calendar on kitchen wall with pest control appointment dates marked every 60-90 days

-Consistent scheduling keeps your residual barrier strong between visits.
+Consistent scheduling maintains a strong residual barrier between visits.

 Source: CDC

-Romex recommends a cadence of every other month to quarterly for most properties.
-Where you land on that spectrum depends on several factors:
+Romex typically recommends a service cadence of every other month to quarterly, depending on various factors:

 FactorEvery-Other-Month (60 days)Quarterly (90 days)